Do College Rankings Matter?

 Although many groups rank colleges, the term “college rankings” commonly refers to the U.S. News & World Report list, which rewards graduation rates and reputation.

 But there’s also The Princeton Review, which drills down on other factors like quality of life, extracurriculars, social scene, and town life.
-They even rank “party schools,” a list “based on student ratings concerning the use of alcohol and drugs at their school, the number of hours they study each day outside of class time, and the popularity of fraternities/sororities at their school.”
+They even rank colleges with “Lots of Beer,” based on student ratings of how widely beer is used at their schools, and “Lots of Greek Life,” based on student ratings of the popularity of fraternities and sororities at their schools.”

 As you look at different college rankings, you’ll want to keep your own priorities in mind, whether that’s finding the best school for your chosen field, honing in on schools that have the smallest class sizes, or finding a school that is known for being a good value.